 Terminal A

 Terminal A is one of the busier terminals at SJU, largely thanks to JetBlue’s hub operations.
 The walk from the Terminal A gates back to the terminal exit varies depending on which gate you are at, but it is generally manageable.
-Outdoor smoking zones are on the curbside directly outside Terminal A.
+Outdoor smoking areas are on the curbside directly outside Terminal A.

 Terminal B

 Terminal B handles several carriers and connects to Terminal A on the landside.
-The outdoor smoking zones outside Terminal B are on the curbside, and you can reach them from the lower arrivals level or the upper departures level.
+The outdoor smoking areas outside Terminal B are on the curbside, and you can reach them from the lower arrivals level or the upper departures level.

 Terminal C